hwwilliams/ssh-login-notify/README.md

 # SSH Login Notifications via Twilio

-Send an SMS message when someone logs into a server using SSH.
+Send an SMS message when someone logs into a Linux server using SSH.
 Notify with SMS using [Twilio](https://www.twilio.com), written in [Python 3](https://www.python.org/), and [Systemd Journal](https://wiki.archlinux.org/index.php/Systemd/Journal) for logging.

 ## Prerequisites